 In 1997, as part of a USAID partnership, the owners and staff of small local hotels in Jamaica were trained in the best practices in environmental conservation.
 Some of these hotels eventually qualified for international "green" certification and recognition as environmentally responsible destinations.
 The new environmental management systems employed in these Jamaican hotels have resulted in huge short-term savings from decreased energy and water consumption while preserving the long-term viability of the coastal habitat [source: USAID].

-To learn more about sustainability revolution, see the the green living links on the next page.
+To learn more about sustainability revolution, see the the green living links below.